 Do note that not all types of policies can be paid through credit cards, and additional restrictions may apply.

-For example, AIA only accepts Mastercard for recurring payments; AMEX and Visa can only be used for new applications or additions of riders.
+For example, AIA only accepts Mastercard for recurring payments; AMEX and Visa can only be used for new applications.
 NTUC Income only allows the first life insurance premium to be paid via credit card; subsequent renewals or single premium policies must be paid via other means.

-When in doubt, do check the accepted payment methods with your insurance agent.
+When in doubt, check the accepted payment methods with your insurance agent.

 What MCC does insurance code as?